deargle/deargle.github.io/_posts/2022-09-13-finding-lifecycle.md

 category: professional
 ...

-I originally wanted to publish this on the company blog, until I realized that company blogs are for _assertive statements of reality_ as opposed to missives about professional growth an realizations.
+I originally wanted to publish this on the company blog, until I realized that company blogs are for _assertive statements of reality_ as opposed to missives about professional growth and realizations.
 So this post is coming here instead!

-I'm replacing the company name with `Firm`, not because it's confidential, but because I don't want posts like these to come up in SEO for the company.
+I'm replacing the company name with `Firm`, not because it's confidential, but because the company might not want posts like these to come in up SEO for them.

 Oh and I left academia back in June and joined an information security consulting group.
 Having so much fun.